-Around 170 people executed in Burkina Faso attacks, regional official says
+About 170 people killed in Burkina Faso attacks, regional official says

 Authorities have yet to release an official death toll for those attacks, but a senior church official said at the time that at least 15 civilians were killed in the Natiaboani attack.

-About half of Burkina Faso is outside government control, as armed groups have ravaged the country for years.
+About half of Burkina Faso is outside government control as armed groups have ravaged the country for years.

-The violence has killed almost 20,000 people and displaced more than two million people in one of the world’s poorest countries in a region wracked by instability.
+The violence has killed almost 20,000 people and displaced more than two million in one of the world’s poorest countries in a region racked by instability.

-Anger at the state’s inability to end the insecurity played a major role in two military coups in 2022.
+Anger at the state’s inability to end the insecurity played a key role in two military coups in 2022.

-Current head of state Captain Ibrahim Traore has prioritised a strong security response in reclaiming land from the rebel groups.
+The current head of state, Captain Ibrahim Traore, has prioritised a strong security response in reclaiming land from the rebel groups.

-Ali Kabre, an independent journalist based in the capital, Ouagadougou, told Al Jazeera that the attacks were likely an attempt by armed groups to show they are “still relevant in the country” after being put on the back foot by the military who have targeted them with regular air strikes.
+Ali Kabre, an independent journalist based in the capital, Ouagadougou, told Al Jazeera that the attacks were likely an attempt by armed groups to show they are “still relevant in the country” after being put on the back foot by the military who have targeted them with regular air attacks.

 Coordinated attacks